 1.4 It is intended that this protocol may pre-empt some admission appeals where it is considered that exceptional justification to attend Appledore can be demonstrated before applications are prioritised and processed.

-1.5 It is expected that professional evidence from a social care, medical or education expert, independent of the family would be provided which provided a reasoned and unequivocal opinion that the child would suffer a significant detriment by not being admitted to Appledore.
+1.5 It is expected that professional evidence from a social care, medical or education expert, independent of the family would be provided which provided a reasoned and unequivocal opinion that the child would suffer a significant detriment specifically by not being admitted to Appledore.

 Practice